maxnowack/signaldb/docs/reactivity/meteor-tracker.md

 // import in project with meteor import { Tracker } from 'meteor/tracker'

-import type { ReactivityAdapter } from 'signaldb'
+import { createReactivityAdapter } from 'signaldb'

-const reactivityAdapter: ReactivityAdapter = {
+const reactivityAdapter = createReactivityAdapter({
   create: () => {
     const dep = new Tracker.Dependency()
     return {